mjgarciamoran/kpop_analysis/README.md

 </p>
 <p align="center">Visualization of NaN detection.</p>

 It is worth noting that each video corresponds to 3 entries, one per analytic record.
-This means that the earlier count of 6,741 unique videos translates to 20,223 total entries.
+This means that the earlier count of 6,741 unique videos translates to __20,223 total entries__.

 Additionally, wee can already infer some conclusions from this data; particularly from discrepancies in the number of all-NaN entries across different types of analytics.
 For instance: